Qrlew/docs/index.md

 * **Public (Pub)** A relation derived from public tables is labeled as such and does not require any further protection to be disclosed.
 * **Published (Pubd):** A relation is considered Published if its input relations are either Public, DP, in some cases SD, or Published themselves.
 It can be considered as Published but with some more care like the need to account for the privacy loss incurred by its DP ancestors.

-These properties usually require some rewriting of the computation graph to be achieved.
+These properties usually require rewriting the computation graph.
 The requirements for a specific *Relation* to meet some property are embodied in what we call: *rewriting rules*.
 A *rewriting rule* has input requirements, and an achievable output *property* that tells what *property* can be achieved by rewriting provided the input *property* requirements are fulfilled.
 Each *Relation* can be assigned different *rewriting rules* depending on their nature: *Map*, *Reduce*, etc. and the way they are parametrized.

-*Rewriting Rules* can be --- for instance --- PU propagation rules of the form:
+For instance, *Rewriting Rules* can be PU propagation rules of the form:
 * $\varnothing \rightarrow PUP$ for private *Tables* with a simple rewriting consisting in taking the definition of the privacy unit and computing the PID column.
 * $PUP \rightarrow PUP$ for *Maps* (or for *Reduce* when the PID is in the `GROUP BY` part) with a rewriting consisting in propagating the PID column from the input to the output.
 * $(PUP, PUP) \rightarrow PUP$ (or its variants with one published input) for *Join* and a rewriting consisting in adding the PID in the `ON` clause.

+MA: je ne comprends pas les exemples précédents, je devrais y arriver en me concentrant beaucoup mais je pense que c'est complètement hors d'atteinte de notre audience.
+A ce moment de la lecture je suis perdu sur ce qu'est une private Table vs une Relation, je ne sais pas trop ce qu'on cherche à faire avec la PU propagation (on n'en a jamais parlé)...

-Another key *Rewriting Rules* is $PUP \rightarrow DP$ for *Reduces*, it simply means that if the parent of the *Relation* can be rewritten as PUP, then we can rewrite the relation to be DP by substituting DP aggregations to the original aggregations of the *Reduce*.
+Another key *Rewriting Rules* is $PUP \rightarrow DP$ for *Reduces*, it means that if the parent of the *Relation* can be rewritten as PUP, then we can rewrite the *Relation* to be DP by substituting DP aggregations to the original aggregations of the *Reduce*.
+MA: not sure this is the proper syntax for substituting, a bit hard to read this way, maybe "replace X with Y" or "substituting X with Y"

-One easily see that by simply applying $PUP \rightarrow PUP$ and $PUP \rightarrow DP$ rules, one can propagate the privacy unit across the computation graph of a *Relation* and compute some DP aggregate such as a noisy sum or average.
+By simply applying $PUP \rightarrow PUP$ and $PUP \rightarrow DP$ rules, one can propagate the privacy unit across the computation graph of a *Relation* and compute DP aggregates such as a noisy sum or average.
+MA: nothing is easy at this stage, I'll try not to make the reader feel misearable.

 #### Rewriting Rule Allocation